Stories connect us, help us empathize with one another, expand our minds, and change our perspectives. Stories have the power to change the world.

 With my love of reading stories, of finding the perfect words to describe something, of painting pictures with phrases, it makes sense that I would turn to telling my own story.
 In essays and sermons and pictures I tell the story of my life.
 I tell the story of my journey from growing up as a fundamentalist evangelical in rural Pennsylvania to becoming the first openly transgender man ordained to the Old Catholic priesthood.
 And of course I tell all of the stories of the twists and turns along the way.

 So thank you for being here and for reading my stories.
 I hope that in them you find those coveted moments of “me too!” where you felt seen and heard.
 I hope you find empathy for transgender people.
 I hope you find a companion on your journey.

 If you want to contact me, send me an email.

-He graduated from Union Theological Seminary with a Master of Divinity and is an ordained priest in the Apostolic Catholic Church of America.
+He graduated from Union Theological Seminary with a Master of Divinity and is an ordained priest in the Old Catholic Church.

 Fr.
 Shay is a sought after speaker on queer theology, transgender issues, and the intersections of identity and faith.

 He’s been published in Geez Magazine, Lavender Magazine, Believe Out Loud, and the Huffington Post, and featured in The Advocate and the Star Tribune.